lumeland/lume.land/plugins/bundler.md

 ### Transpile

-By default it loads all `.js` and `.ts` files and transpile the Typescript to Javascript.
+By default it loads all `.js` and `.ts` files and transpile the TypeScript to JavaScript.
 To use TSX or JSX, change the file extensions:

 ```js
 site.use(bundler({